teamforage/forage-android-sdk/README.md

 #### `setForageConfig()` parameters

-- `merchantID`: Either a unique seven digit numeric string that [FNS](https://docs.joinforage.app/docs/ebt-online-101#food-and-nutrition-service-fns) issues to authorized EBT merchants, or a unique merchant ID that Forage provides during onboarding.
+- `merchantId`: Either a unique seven digit numeric string that [FNS](https://docs.joinforage.app/docs/ebt-online-101#food-and-nutrition-service-fns) issues to authorized EBT merchants, or a unique merchant ID that Forage provides during onboarding.
 - `sessionToken`: A short-lived token that authenticates front-end requests to Forage.
 To create one, send a server-side request from your backend to the [`/session_token/`](https://docs.joinforage.app/reference/create-session-token) endpoint.

 ## Create a Forage instance